newaetech/opentitan/doc/ug/fpga_boards.md

 ### Notes

 * The board ships with a US and European power plug.
 Users in other countries need to use or order an adapter, e.g. [this one from the Digilent store](https://store.digilentinc.com/european-uk-wall-plug-adapter/) (but any travel adapter works).

+## ChipWhisperer "Bergen Board" CW310

+The Bergen Board is officially the ChipWhisperer CW310 target, available with a Kintex K160T or Kintex K410T target.

+See [Bergen Board Quick-Start]({{< relref "getting_started_bergen.md" >}}) for setup of this board.